CarlSelasie/OpenStack-NOVA/README.md

 # OpenStack-NOVA
-Heat Deployment
+TASK 1- Heat Deployment
-Recipe - Deploying OpenStack Nova Using the Nova Function

-Open Stack Heat Recipe (Run all steps in root@controller) Prerequisite
+OpenStack Heat Recipe (Run all steps in root@controller) Prerequisite

 Before you install and configure Orchestration, you must create a database, service credentials, and API endpoints.
 Orchestration also requires additional information in the Identity service.